Sodium chloride

-Sodium chloride /ˌsoʊdiəm ˈklɔraɪd/, commonly known as salt (although sea salt also contains other chemical salts), is an ionic compound with the chemical formula NaCl, representing a 1:1 ratio of sodium and chloride ions.
-With molar masses of 22.99 and 35.45 g/mol respectively, 100 g of NaCl contains 39.34 g Na and 60.66 g Cl.
-Sodium chloride is the salt most responsible for the salinity of seawater and of the extracellular fluid of many multicellular organisms.
-In its edible form, salt (also known as table salt) is commonly used as a condiment and food preservative.
+Sodium chloride /ˌsoʊdiəm ˈklɔraɪd/, commonly known as table salt, is an ionic compound with the chemical formula NaCl, representing a 1:1 ratio of sodium and chloride ions.
+It is transparent or translucent, brittle, hygroscopic, and occurs as the mineral halite.
+In its edible form, it is commonly used as a condiment and food preservative.
 Large quantities of sodium chloride are used in many industrial processes, and it is a major source of sodium and chlorine compounds used as feedstocks for further chemical syntheses.
 Another major application of sodium chloride is de-icing of roadways in sub-freezing weather.

 Uses

-In addition to the familiar domestic uses of salt, more dominant applications of the approximately 250 million tonnes per year production (2008 data) include chemicals and de-icing.
+In addition to the many familiar domestic uses of salt, more dominant applications of the approximately 250 million tonnes per year production (2008 data) include chemicals and de-icing.

 Chemical functions

-Salt is used, directly or indirectly, in the production of many chemicals, which consume most of the world's production.
+Salt is used, directly or indirectly, in the production of many chemicals, which consumes most of the world's production.